Kansas Paralegal Career Guide

 Projected Job Growth

-As law firms work to minimize the cost of providing legal services, paralegal and legal assistant support positions are expected to expand.
+In May 2017, the Bureau of Labor Statistics reported 2,020 paralegals and legal assistants employed throughout Kansas.2 As law firms work to minimize the cost of providing legal services, paralegal and legal assistant support positions are expected to expand.
 Corporations are also expected to depend more heavily on paralegals within internal legal departments.
-In May 2012, the US Bureau of Labor Statistics projected a 17% employment growth rate for paralegal and legal assistant positions nationwide from 2012 to 2022.2 This projection compares favorably with the average projected employment growth rate for all US occupations and the average projected rate for all legal professions, both at 11% over the same period.2 Growth in Kansas paralegal jobs should be similar to the national paralegal job growth rate, as the Kansas Labor Information Center has projected a 18.2% employment growth rate for paralegals in the state from 2012 to 2022.1
+The Bureau of Labor Statistics projects 15% employment growth for paralegal and legal assistant positions nationwide from 2016 to 2026.3 Growth in Kansas paralegal jobs should be similar to the national paralegal job growth rate, at a projected a 19.9% during the same time period.1 This equates to 380 new paralegal positions added in Kansas during the decade.1

 Kansas Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 1,850 paralegals and legal assistants employed throughout Kansas.3 The average Kansas paralegal salary was reported at $42,790.3 This wage is slightly below the national median salary for paralegals and legal assistants at $48,350 and may reflect the lower cost of living throughout the state.4 Prospective paralegals should be aware that the average paralegal salary in Kansas is higher in urban areas.
-For example, Kansas City-area paralegals earn an annual average of $48,870.4 As demand for paralegals increases, salaries can be expected to become more competitive.
+The average Kansas paralegal salary was reported at $43,470.2 This wage is below the national median salary for paralegals and legal assistants at $53,910 but may reflect the lower cost of living throughout the state.2 However, prospective paralegals should be aware that the average paralegal salary in Kansas is higher in urban areas.
+For example, Kansas City-area paralegals earn an annual average of $51,390.2 As the demand for paralegals increases, salaries can be expected to become more competitive.

 Kansas Paralegal Salary Info By Metro Area